-4. Bar Graphs and Special Characters
+5.Bar Graphs and Special Characters

-The VFD2041 includes the ability to draw bar graphs (either horizontal or vertical), large numbers, and allows users to define up to eight special characters.
-Before issuing commands to the VFD2041 please read sections 6.2 and 6.3.
+The LK204-25 includes the ability to draw bar graphs (either horizontal or vertical) and allows users to define up to eight special characters.
+Before issuing commands to the LK204-25 please read sections 7.2 and 7.3.

-Eight characters (ASCII values 0x00 to 0x07) are set aside for use with bar graphs, user defined characters, and large digits.
+Eight characters (ASCII values 0x00 to 0x07) are set aside for use with bar graphs, user defined characters, and big numbers.
 Since the same 8 characters are used for each function, the functions may not be used simultaneously.
 The characters may be defined or redefined at any time by issuing the commands shown in this section.
 Once defined, they may be used either by means of the bar graph commands, or by simply issuing one of the ASCII values 0x00 to 0x07 (which is not prefixed by the command byte, 254).